Serjpinski/Blossom/README.md

 # Usage

-You can simply dowload and install the screensaver file "~/Blossom.scr", or you can download the full project and compile it yourself.
-If you are interested in the main algoritm, read the file "~/Blossom/Blossom.cs".
+You can download and install the screensaver file "~/Blossom.scr" or download the whole project and compile it yourself.
+If you are interested in the main algorithm, the source is in "~/Blossom/Blossom.cs".